andrewcbuensalida/node-crash-course/readme.md

 had to copy name servers from app engine to where i bought the domain name (aws) ssl in aws

-for ci/cd, use cloud build to auto deploy from github. https://www.youtube.com/watch?v=Zd014DjonqE&t=498s !!! not working yet except in the cloudbuild.yaml, for the deploy for some reason dont have permission to deploy with code build. had to set IAM roles to @cloudbuild.gserviceaccount.com App Engine Admin
+for ci/cd from vs code to gh to app engine, use cloud build. https://www.youtube.com/watch?v=Zd014DjonqE&t=498s cloudbuild.yaml very important for some reason dont have permission to deploy with code build. had to set IAM roles to @cloudbuild.gserviceaccount.com App Engine Admin